Are millennials responding to direct mail?

 If you would like to learn more, click here to download a copy of Still Relevant: A look at how Millennials Respond to Direct Mail eBook from the USPS.
-If you have any additional questions about direct mail, click here to contact us.

 About the Author:

 Cathleen Drury is the Marketing Coordinator at CFS, Inc. in Norton, MA.
-You can contact her at firstname.lastname@example.org or click here to follow her on Twitter.
-If you would like to learn more about her, visit her Meet the Team page by clicking here.
+You can contact her at email@example.com or click here to follow her on Twitter.